 Although it’s been more than four years since Elm was created, it hadn’t caught most front-end web developers’ attention until recently.
 More and more programmers are experimenting with the language and sharing what they have learned with the ever-growing community.
 I too am constantly learning new things about Elm on a daily basis.
 This book is an attempt to distill my understanding of Elm thus far.
 I will continue to update the material in this book as I gain more insight into the language and Elm ecosystem in general.

-With that, I would like to invite you, my dear readers, to join me on a wonderful journey into learning a very friendly yet extremely practical language.
+With that, I would like to invite you to join me on a wonderful journey into learning a very friendly yet extremely practical language.